algolia/algoliasearch-laravel/README.md

 Each time a record is saved; it will be - asynchronously - indexed.
 On the other hand, each time a record is destroyed, it will be - asynchronously - removed from the index.

-You can disable the auto-indexing and auto-removing setting the following options:
+You can disable the auto-indexing and auto-removing by setting the following options:

 ```php
 use Illuminate\Database\Eloquent\Model;